HafenCity

 • Discovery Dock

-• Harry's Harbor Bazaar & Museum
+• Harry's Harbour Bazaar & Museum

 Culture & Architecture

-• Elbphilharmonie (including Plaza viewing platform)
+• Elbphilharmonie (incl. plaza viewing level)

 • Speicherstadt (UNESCO World Heritage Site, adjacent to HafenCity)